nojaf/blog/content/blog/using-create-react-app-with-fable/index.md

 The master branch will be used to finish the application.<br />
 At the time of writing I still have these intentions 😄.

-The `blogpost` branch also contains some addition setup for the back-end.
+The `blogpost` branch also contains some additional setup for the back-end.
-And it is overall a bit fleshed out to have a first usable piece of functionality.
+And it is fleshed out to have a first usable functionality.

 ![Create React App with Fable Result](./create-react-app-with-fable-result.png)

 ## Final words

 I don't believe the Mandalorian would say *"This is the way"*, in terms of this approach.
-There are pro's and cons to it and it certainly is not a silver bullet.
+There are pros and cons to it and it certainly is not a silver bullet.

-### Pro's
+### Pros

 - Much easier to use the vast existing JavaScript ecosystem.
 I've used [reactstrap](https://reactstrap.github.io/), [react-form-hook](https://react-hook-form.com/), [yup](https://github.com/jquense/yup), [react-switch](https://react-switch.netlify.com/) without the need of writing a single binding file.
 - No need for any webpack stuff!
-For me this is a big win, even when I wanted to use Sass the documentation of _Create React Application_ as dead simple and it a minute later everything was up and running.
+For me this is a big win, even when I wanted to use Sass the documentation of _Create React Application_ was dead simple and it a minute later everything was up and running.
 - Tooling for React is vastly superior.
 I'm using Rider and all the good magic of WebStorm for React components is available for me.
 - The formatting story is nicer, Fantomas is not that good with formatting Elmish views.
 I'm aware of this and it is just hard to get right.
 So, I'm happy that I can use Prettier for that.

-### Con's
+### Cons

-- Part of the application is now not statically typed.
-It provides speed but a what cost right?
+- Part of the application is no longer statically typed.
+It provides speed but a what cost, right?
 - The initial setup is rather time consuming.
 Doing the whole FAKE setup to have everything in place took some time.
 However, I really enjoyed it so I didn't really mind.
 - The output of the console is less clear.
-Since we are using two processes to compile all code to JavaScript it can get hard to spot what is going wrong from time to time.
-Create React Application has this habit of clearing the screen when it compiles.
+Since we are using two processes to compile all the code to JavaScript, it can get hard to spot what is going wrong from time to time.
+Create React Application has the habit of clearing the screen when it compiles.
 Consequentially, you need to scroll to see the F# error you might have.

 Overall, I like this, and time will tell if this ends up to be my new default or not.